xc150/dockerproject/README.md

 # Example docker container for machine learning
-## Toy example to train logistic regression model with scikit-learn on Iris dataset
+## Train logistic regression model with scikit-learn on Iris dataset

 This is the repo for 2nd individual project of ECE590  Data Analysis At Scale in the Cloud.